sbilge/ClinVAP/README.md

-# Clinical Reporting in R
+# Clinical Reporting Pipeline

 This is a prototype implementation of a clinical reporting pipeline in R.
-Currently, it creates a genetic report of somatic mutations from a vcf file annotated via [Ensembl Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep).
+It creates a genetic report of somatic mutations from a vcf file annotated via [Ensembl Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep).

-Note: CIvic only supports reference genome build 37.
+Note: CIViC only supports reference genome build 37.

-## Usage
+## Usage with Docker

-We assume that we want to create a report for a vcf file `my.vcf` residing in `$HOME`, and that you have R and Docker installed.
-First, follow instructions to download the [Biograph REST API](https://github.com/mrdivine/clinicalReporting_DB_RESTAPI).
+We assume that we want to create a report for a vcf file, and that you have Docker installed.

 We clone this repository and checkout the single_script branch:

 ```
-1. git clone -b single_script https://github.com/PersonalizedOncology/ClinicalReportingApplication.git
+1. git clone -b master https://github.com/PersonalizedOncology/ClinicalReportingPipeline.git
 ```
-Pelase note that the input VCF file should be in ReportingApplication/inout folder.
+Pelase note that the input VCF file(s) should be in ReportingApplication/inout folder.

 ```
 2. cd ClinicalReportingPipeline/